berkeroptoel/J1939_gateway/README.md

 ### Methods(Operating mode can be selected from menuconfig)
 1) FAST MODE: CAN frames are instantly transmitted to mqtt server.
-2) TRIGGER MODE: CAN frames are stored in SPIFFS memory, then when the request comes, transmitted to mqtt server.
+2) TRIGGER MODE: CAN frames are stored in SPIFFS memory, as soon as the request is received, it is transmitted to the server.

 ![MODES](https://github.com/berkeroptoel/J1939_gateway/blob/master/Records/M1.drawio.png)